North Svalbard Sailing Expedition - 8 or 11 Days - $4,200

 Day 1: Longyearbyen

-After arriving in Longyearbyen, the 'capital' (actually the administrative centre) of Spitsbergen, you may wish to visit the Svalbard Museum which has an interesting collection on the history of Spitsbergen, the mining industry and polar exploration.
-In the early evening, you'll set sail out of Isfjorden, where you might spot the first minke whale of the voyage.
-Into the evening you'll set course for Trygghamna, seeing the remains of a 17th century English whaling station and an 18th century Pomor hunting station, both of which you will visit the next morning.
+In the early evening, you'll set sail out of Isfjorden, where you might spot the first minke whale of your voyage.
+Into the evening, you'll set course for Trygghamna, seeing the remains of a 17th Century English whaling station and an 18th Century Pomor hunting station, both of which you can visit tomorrow morning.

-You head north for Kongsfjorden and Krossfjorden.
-The landscape is likely to show signs of winter, the crags and slopes still blanketed with snow.
-We aim to visit places of historic interest: Ny London, where you can see the remains of early 20th-century marble mining, and Ny à lesund, the northernmost community in the world.
-There are also research stations and the famous anchor mast of the dirigible Norge, which took the first flight across the North Pole to Nome, Alaska in 1926.
-Krossfjorden offers views of colossal glaciers and lofty mountain peaks, but ultimately the extent of fjord ice dictates the itinerary here.
+Continuing northward, you’ll reach Kongsfjorden and Krossfjorden, where the plan is to explore Ny London, the remains of early 20th Century marble mining operations.
+Then there’s Ny-Ålesund, the northernmost settlement in the world.
+It’s also home to scientific research stations and the anchor mast of the airship Norge, which completed the first flight across the North Pole to Alaska in 1926.
+Krossfjorden offers striking views of glaciers and towering peaks, too.

 Day 11: Disembark